 While not all municipalities have specific laws about light pollution, that doesn't leave you without a legal remedy.
 You could bring a lawsuit on "common law" nuisance grounds.

 Most outdoor lights (such as those affixed to porches or garage doors) come with shielding or shades to block the light rays from traveling upwards towards the sky or sideways into neighbors' property; the lamp's rays should be pointed parallel to the ground.
 If you can see a shining bulb from a distance, the light system is poorly designed.
 You should be able to see only lit ground, instead of the bulb itself.

 If your neighbor doesn't take you up on your offer to pitch in on adjustments, your next move might be to retain an attorney to send a demand letter.
-A demand letter would outline whatever applicable local statutes or housing association regulations your neighbor is violating through the bright lighting and state your request that the situation be brought into compliance or stop causing a nuisance.
+This letter would outline whatever applicable local statutes or housing association regulations your neighbor is violating through the bright lighting and state your request that the situation be brought into compliance or stop causing a nuisance.

 Attorney demand letters tend to get more attention than a simple neighborly request; having seen that you mean business, your neighbor might acquiesce and re-point the lights.

 A dispute over lighting could lend itself nicely to mediation.
 In mediation, a third-party neutral would sit down with you and your neighbor and help you both to craft a solution.
-A mediator might be able to help generate some ideas where your neighbor could have the security lighting, but in a way that doesn't encroach on your peace and enjoyment of your property.
+A mediator might be able to help generate ideas where your neighbor could have the security lighting, but in a way that doesn't encroach on your peace and enjoyment of your property.

 Finally, if your other requests have gone unheeded, you might need to hire an attorney to file suit against your neighbor for nuisance.
 Given the time, expense, and annoyance of litigation, this should be a last resort.